spraakbanken/sparv-pipeline/docs/developers-guide/sparv-classes.md

 - `remove()`: Remove marker file.

+## MarkerOptional
+Same as `Marker`, but if the marker file doesn't exist, it won't be created.
+This is mainly used to remove markers from connected (un)installers without triggering the connected (un)installation.

 ## Model
 An instance of this class holds a path to a model file relative to the Sparv model directory.
 This class is typically used as input to annotator functions.